 It has been a chilly few weeks here in Auckland and nourishing warming bowls of food are just what I feel like!
 This soup is so easy to make, it really doesn't take long at all to throw together and you can make enough to last you a few meals making it perfect for busy weeknights.

-This homemade chicken soup is chock full of ingredients that are great for healthy immune system such as garlic,onion, ginger, turmeric, shiitake mushrooms and good quality chicken stock.
+This homemade chicken soup is chock full of ingredients that have been shown to be beneficial for supporting a healthy immune system such as garlic, onion, ginger, turmeric, shiitake mushrooms and good quality chicken stock.

 The miso has probiotic properties which are great for a healthy gut and immunity but gives the soup a wonderful depth of flavour with a hit of unami.
 The sharpness of the lemon contrasts nicely against the saltiness of the broth and also has alkalising qualities and is a good source of vitamin C.

-I have used a mix of vegetables in this soup such as celery, carrots (a great source of vitamin A essential for healthy immune function), kale and broccoli which are good sources of vitamin C, but any leafy greens can be used.
+I have used a mix of vegetables in this soup such as celery, carrots (a great source of vitamin A), kale and broccoli which are good sources of vitamin C, but any leafy greens can be used.

-The shiitake mushrooms not only add a wonderful deep savoury flavour to the soup but they are great for a robust immune system with their anti-bacterial, anti-viral and anti-fungal properties.
+The shiitake mushrooms not only add a wonderful deep savoury flavour to the soup but they contain anti-bacterial, anti-viral and anti-fungal properties.
 This makes them a great addition to add to your meals over winter.

 Additional Recipes Notes